Saturday, 27 April 2024

 • 1996 / FC Admira/Wacker reaches the Austrian cup final, suffering a 3-1 defeat at the hands of SK Sturm Graz.
 Being hard-hit by the Bosman ruling, which prevent the club from reaping the fruits of its reputed youth academy, Bundessportzentrum Südstadt – with out-of-contract players now being allowed to change clubs without transfer money – the club has a hard time in the Austrian Bundesliga, finishing second-last in the table, ahead of bottom club SK Vorwärts Steyr and assuring itself of a prolonged stay in the top flight by defeating its satellite club SV Gerasdorf in the promotion-relegation play-off (9-4 aggr.).
 At the instigation of Lower Austria’s state president Erwin Pröll, merger talks are held with VSE Sankt Pölten to form a projected SC Niederösterreich, but those coming to naught, FC Admira/Wacker goes it alone, adapting its name to become SCN (Sportclub Niederösterreich) Admira Wacker in an attempt to broaden its appeal beyond the Mödling region.

 • 1997 / In its only season as SCN Admira Wacker, the club finish bottom of the table in the Bundesliga, staving off direct relegation due to FC Linz concluding a merger with LASK – as a result of which Admira takes over FC Linz’s place in the promotion-relegation play-off against SK Vorwärts Steyr, which is won (5-1 aggr.).
 Following the 1996-97 season, the club concludes a merger with VfB Mödling, resulting in the foundation of VfB Admira Wacker Mödling – thereby avoiding a bankruptcy.
-First team football is naturally played at the Bundesliga Südstadt, with the Stadion der Stadt Mödling being retained for lower team football for the time being.
+First team football is naturally played at the Bundesliga Südstadt, with the much smaller Stadion der Stadt Mödling being retained for lower team football for the time being.

 • 1998 / Bottom of the table in the Bundesliga, 10 points behind second-last SC Austria Lustenau, VfB Admira Wacker Mödling descends into the First Division – as the second tier of Austrian football is called at the time.